 - Use TweetDeck or Hootsuite, which give you the ability to do more and fancier things, like scheduling your own tweets.
 I’m a TweetDeck fan (on my MacBook), but these tools are completely optional

 - Feel free to play with the options by setting up curated columns and scheduling tweets.
 However, you will at minimum need to have a column for our class hashtag.

 - It will feel a bit chaotic if you’re not used to Twitter, but sometime during the hour things should click and you should start feeling more comfortable after that.
 By weeks 2-3 you’ll be an old pro.

 - DO lean on the students in the class who are more experienced with Twitter chats for questions and reassurance.
 They were in your shoes once and they understand!
 They might also be willing to offer reassurance that this is a worthwhile endeavor.

 - Make yourself comfortable!
 You’ll never find me on a Twitter chat without a cup of tea in hand.
 Usually some dark chocolate too. 😉

 - If you have trouble, let me know.
 The first week is the hardest.
 I’ll always be available by text during each of our chats (see the assignment in our Canvas shell for my number.)

 - Special option: If several of you would like to do the first chat with support on-campus (either because you’re unfamiliar with Twitter or because it sounds fun), just say the word and and I’ll reserve us a classroom and bring tea.

-Remember, you can always participate online instead.
-In your end-of-term self-evaluation, I will be looking for substantive, engaged participations. how many tweets this will be varies per person, but aim for a minimum of about six per week.
+Remember, you can always participate asynchronously instead.
+In your end-of-term self-evaluation, I will be looking for substantive, engaged participations.

 I’m here to make this work for you — please reach out for any support you need!